-I was faced with the same issue, so did tonnes of investigation (forums, posts, reviews) in order to come up with all of this information.
+I was faced with the same issue a few months ago so, did tonnes of investigation (forums, posts, reviews) in order to come up with all of this information.

 I have not only reviewed the products but also provided lots of supporting information on filters and filters with the Mavic Pro to help you make the right decision.

 You can jump to the relevant section using the Quick Navigation on the right (the reviews are further down).

 I hope you get a lot out of it and please feel free to share or link to this if you find it helpful.

 There are two main types of filter you will want to consider for your Mavic Pro:

 The most useful one is the ND, so if you have to choose, go for that.

 Here is what they both mean and do in detail.

 A neutral density filter is kinda like a pair of sun glasses.
 It makes everything darker.